alexburroughs/menu-lang/README.md

 #### Description
 Menu-lang or mlang is a simple language that compiles into C.
 It is designed for small and fast scripts that can be written in a short amount of time.
-Functions can be written in C and imported into a menu-lang script.
+Functions can be written in C and imported into an mlang script.
 ```diff
 - Note: Some features described in this document may not be implemented yet.
 ```